Expert Advice: How to Prune a Palm Tree (with Pictures)

 Unpruned palm trees.
 Photo by Flickr.

 However, some palms require regular maintenance to avoid potential problems.
-Aside from a messy unattractive look, unpruned palm can catch on fire, topple over from a strong wind or get infested with insects and rats.
+Aside from a messy unattractive look, unpruned palms can catch on fire, topple over from a strong wind, or get infested with insects and rats.

-Another problem is that dry fronds are quick to catch a fire if there are wildfires near by.
+Another problem is that dry fronds are quick to catch fire if there are wildfires nearby.
 The risk of fire increases if the tree is growing near electrical wires.

 Strong winds can topple over an unpruned top-heavy palm and it can fall on top of your home or a car.